DarrenVictoriano/Responsive_Portfolio/README.md

 # Responsive_Portfolio
-Making Basic_Portolio responsive without using bootstrap framework like a boss
+Making Basic_Portolio responsive without using bootstrap framework like a boss.
+This only use css @media querries